 Your message's selected conditions are displayed in a Summary on the right side of the window.
 The Help tab displays information relevant to the current step.
 Hover over a section to expose a (?) icon.
 Click the icon, and the Help tab will update with that topic.

 - Select the radio button for Test Users, choose from the Test Groups

 dropdown menu, then click Content in the progress header.

-When composing a message, you have the option to modify which Platforms are included in your audience.
-Since you have already restricted the message audience to test users only, there is no need to make a change to the selected platforms.
+When composing a message, you have the option to modify which Channels are included in your audience.
+Since you have already restricted the message audience to test users only, there is no need to make a change to the selected channels.

 - Click the pane for Push Notification, then click the Continue button

-If you have included the Web Browser or Windows platforms, Push Notification will be the only message type displayed.
+If you have included the Web Browser or Windows channels, Push Notification will be the only message type displayed.

 - Enter your message in the text field and you will see it in the device

 preview.
 Then click Delivery in the progress header.

 - Click to select Send Now, then click Review & Send in the